What is Frequency Separation?

 Frequency Separation helps make Retouching a portrait easier in Photoshop.
 Frequency separation works because it allows you to separate the Texture of an image from the tone and Color.
 When Retouching you can focus on just the texture or the skin beneath it.

-To get your image set up for Frequency Separation you will have to make 2 copies of your Background layer.
-If you are not starting from the beginning, add a Stamp Visible Layer over all layers by typing CTRL+ALT+OPTN+E. One of these copies will be for your low frequency (skin) and one will be for your high frequency (Texture).
+To get your image set up for frequency separation, you will have to make 2 copies of your background layer.
+If you are not starting from the beginning, add a stamp visible over all layers by typing CTRL+ALT+OPTN+E. One of these copies will be for your low frequency (skin) and one will be for your high-frequency texture.

-Next choose your high frequency layer and go to Image > Apply Image.
-Here you will want to se the Layer: to the low frequency layer.
-For blending choose Subtract and for Scale:2, Offset:128.
+Next, choose your high-frequency layer and go to Image – Apply Image.
+Here you will want to set the Layer: to the low-frequency layer.
+For blending choose to Subtract and for Scale:2, Offset:128.
 These will be your settings every time, no need to change them.

 Your image should now look identical to the image before you started the process.

 Correcting Underlying Color

 To correct the underlying color (skin) choose an area with the Lasso Tool.
 I suggest feathering the selection to make it look more realistic.
 Use Q for Quick Mask as a quick way to see what your selection looks like.
 After you have made your selection choose the low frequency (blurred) layer and apply a Gaussian Blur in the selection.
 Choose a radius high enough to blend the tones together.

 Repeat this process over different areas of the portrait to smooth the Skin tones.
 Because the texture is on a different layer, it should stay in tact during this entire process.